kalDima1218/raymarching-python/README.md

 # Raymarching
 Raymarching is a technology for rendering scenes.
-It is interesting because the characteristics and positions of objects are described by formulas, which means you can render scenes in any resolution
+It is interesting because the characteristics and positions of objects are described by formulas, which means you can render scenes in any resolution.
+**If you want faster code, go there: https://github.com/kalDima1218/raymarching**

 ## Features!